 - you don't think you owe the money your landlord has said you do.
 For example, you might think someone else is responsible for the money owed, or your landlord hasn’t worked out the amount you owe correctly

-- you are owed Housing Benefit which would pay off all or some of the arrears or you are entitled to Universal Credit and your claim has still to be settled
+- you are owed Housing Benefit or Universal Credit and this would pay off all or some of the arrears

 - the reasons why the arrears have built up.
-For example, you may have lost your job, or been too ill to work.
+For example, you may have lost your job, been too ill to work or delays in receiving Universal Credit have made it difficult for you to budget.
 The court can take these reasons into account when deciding whether to evict you or let you stay in the property.
 If your circumstances have changed and you can start making payments again, the court may also take this into account

 - you would suffer exceptional hardship if you had to leave the property straight away.
 An example of exceptional hardship is where you're going to be homeless and won’t get rehoused by your local authority.
 The court may be able to delay your eviction to give you more time to find somewhere else to live